J-Siu/johnsiu.com/content/blog/simple-api-handler-for-node-js-expressjs.md

 `registerObject(object)` register all functions of an object as api callbacks.

-All functions of the object should take a single argunment as api parameter, and return a result.
+All functions of the object should take a single argument as api parameter, and return a result.

 The function name will be used api url.